-“Control your family’s schedule” is really an extension of Strategy #6 of 12 Strategies for a CalmHealthySexy New Year – Learn to say “no.” Except with this strategy, you and your husband work together and decide when to say “no” and when to say “yes” to activities and commitments for yourselves and your children.
+“Control your family’s schedule” is really an extension of Strategy #6 – Learn to say “no.” Except with this strategy, you and your husband work together and decide when to say “no” and when to say “yes” to activities and commitments for yourselves and your children.

 The basic idea is simple in concept but difficult in practice – you and your husband control your family’s schedule, rather than letting it control you.
 Doing so may mean making some tough decisions.
 One of the toughest may be that you decide to cut, cancel or streamline some of your children’s activities.